urbanoanderson/ahk-utilities/README.md

 ## How to Use

 AHKUtilities can be used by holding a special hotkey enabler (HE) and pressing a command key.
-By default, the hotkey enabler is `ScrollLock`.
+By default, the hotkey enabler is `Insert`.
 The following list contains descriptions of available hotkeys for these features:

 ### Power Settings